magneticio/vamp2setup/README.md

 Depending on the test results, the policy defined on the Virtual Service will then move more users to more successful version, i.e. versions with a better ratio of users that reached the target over total number of users that reached the landing page.
 This is of course achieved by changing the weights of the Cookie Servers routes according to the Step value defined in the Experiment configuration.

-Besides the Virtual Service itself, the Experiment is also managing a set of other resources:

-- one Cookie Server Deployment per Subset involved in the test.
+Besides the Vamp Service itself, the Experiment is also managing one Cookie Server Deployment per Subset involved in the test.
-- a Service definition grouping the Cookie Servers.
-- a Destination Rule bound to the Cookie Servers' Service.

-All these resources are not visible in Lamia and will be automatically deleted when the Experiment is removed.

 ### Setting up a custom data source